What We Do

 Intrusions of non-native plants bring about varying degrees of threat to this wetland habitat.
 In addition to the desirability for control of exotics, it is also required by Montana Law.
 Refuge staff are diligent in the monitoring of noxious weeds, using Integrated Pest Management to control such non-native plants as yellow flag iris, purple loosestrife, whitetop and spotted knapweed.
 Russian Olive, a non-native tree, can damage dikes and dams with its strong root system.

 Integrated Pest Management includes of a variety of control methods fitted to the plant, the season and the surrounding habitat and consists of herbicides, mowing, hand pulling, and biological control.
 Biological control using insects have been part of this IPM since 1948.
 Control insects are chosen to reduce vigor of selected weed species and are extensively tested to assure they will not harm any other plants.
 Often more than one method is used, such as mowing a plant while it is in bloom (to control seed production), then spraying in the fall when it may be more vulnerable to the herbicide.

 Management and Conservation

-Pablo National Wildlife Refuge, as part of the Northwest Montana Wetland Management District (Lake County) has not yet started its Comprehensive Conservation Plan process.
-Check back for a timeline, progress reports, drafts, comment periods and contacts.
+Pablo National Wildlife Refuge, as part of the Northwest Montana Wetland Management District has started its Comprehensive Conservation Plan process.
+Check back for a information, timeline, progress reports, drafts, comment periods and contacts.